Staff

 kelly[at]vsjf.org

-She holds a Bachelor of Arts degree in English with a concentration in journalism from the University of New York at Buffalo (UB).
+She holds a Bachelor of Arts degree in English with a concentration in journalism from the University of New York at Buffalo.
 She started her writing career as the full-time reporter and photographer for the Hardwick Gazette.
 She has held various marketing, writing and social media positions in New York and Vermont for companies including the Williston Observer, JapanLink Translations, Data Innovations, Quinlan & Company and most recently Gelia.
 At Gelia, she developed and executed a suite of social media offerings for the agency’s clients.

 Farm to Plate Network Manager